MEET THE FAMILY: Tales of Pioneers, Courtships, and Scandals

 In 1855 William returned to Prince Edward Island and married Eliza Lee Owen.
 They had 4 children: Daisy, Elise, Otis, and Russell.

 Elizabeth Lee Kelly (Nee: Owen) 1825-1914

 Eliza Owen Kelly arrived in Mendocino on August 29, 1855.
-She spent the rest of her life here, raising 4 children and becoming a prominent member of the community.
+She spent the rest of her life here, raising four children and becoming a prominent member of the community.
 Eliza was especially generous to the Mendocino Baptist Church (which was built by her husband William).
-Eliza was one of the first settlers of Mendocino and, upon her passing, her obituary appeared on the front page of the Mendocino Beacon.
+Eliza was one of the first settlers of Mendocino and was the oldest surviving pioneer.
+When she died her obituary appeared on the front page of the Mendocino Beacon.

 Emma Shirley “Daisy” Kelly, 1859 – 1953